MOSES * EGYPT * SPAETH

 With great pleasure I am reading this fourth volume of your work.
 Your argumentation and the material are extremely interesting, and quite a number of intriguing things are being revealed. - You have so many brilliant ideas and long, clear coherences, and you say something that a much general public usually pass over in silence. - I admire your work and in every respect I agree with the direction and the idea.

 I believe that some of the professional academics' opposition you meet is due to your way of argumentation, e.g. when you use a humongous amount of sources.
 You provoke the "idiots".
 That is fine - and yet I want to refer to Hans Christian Andersen in his "The New ABC", where under "calf" and "bull" he tries to explain to children the coherence just by saying, "How can I explain that to children?"
 Now, however, I want to go on with the reading - and that really becomes me.
-And what a wonderful book cover - it deserves a price in itself.
+And what a wonderful book cover - it deserves a prize in itself.

 Jurij Moskvitin, Philosopher, Writer, Mathematician, Concerto Pianist, - c/o Gomide, Rua Voluntarios da Patria 166, Apt.
 1302, 22270-010 Rio de Janeiro, Botofogo, Brasil - (22nd August, 2004)